jakubriegel/offer-rider/readme.md

 ### REST API
 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/7f7fdb04e7e9c1973e26)

 The rest api allows clients to see and manage searches, tasks and results.

 To discover and perform sample requests use the Postman collections from `docs/scraper-search-service.postman_collection.json`.
+In order to run the collections environment variable `HOST` must be defined.

 ## credits
 tba